98% of creatives want to have more efficient feedback rounds.

 This secure platform is a suitable choice for any business mostly concentrating on video.

 Are you searching for an alternative to ProofMe?
 We’ve heard about your hassle.
 Don’t worry.
 We’ve got you covered.
-Simply request a free Filestage demo today or test one of the many other tools (like Wipster, Frame.io or Invision) we have reviewed.
+Simply start a free Filestage trial today or test one of the many other tools (like Wipster, Frame.io or Invision) we have reviewed.
 We won’t let you down.
 Promise.